mateustapias/dig-wallet/README.md

 When adding a new expense, the application exhibits a card with all the information you provided, in addition to the **Exchange rate used** and **Value converted** to Brazilian Real (BRL), which are auto generated with the exchange rate updated live.

 At last, it is also displayed the total value of the expenses and the option to exclude them individually.
-N SEI SE TA BOM
 <details>

 <summary><strong>🛠 Technical details</strong></summary><br />